OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Passkey.md

 ## How does Passkey work?

 **Step 1:** <br>
 A device (e.g. a smartphone or computer) receives a Passkey (private key).
-The private key is created by OpenOlat, for example.
-This key is device-specific and always remains stored on the device (e.g. the smartphone).
+The creation of a private key is initiated by OpenOlat, for example.
+A private key is device-specific and always remains stored on the device (e.g. the smartphone).
 It never leaves the security chip.

 **Step 2:** <br>
 The private key is used to create a public key on the smartphone.
 The public key is mathematically "related" to the private key, but no copy of the private key can be made from it.